pwenker/chessli/docs/tutorial/how_to_learn_from_your_games.md

 ## How to learn from your games

 `Chessli` allows you to fetch your games from lichess, find the mistakes you made and then create Anki cards out of them.

+!!! note
+    In order for `chessli` to find your mistakes you first need to perform a computer analysis on lichess via the analysis board.

 ### A simple workflow